ravi-choudhary9708/safeshare/README.md

 ## Safeshare
-this is safeshare, it is build for non tech user to upload and share document
+this is safeshare, it is build for non tech user to upload and share document.